-The Trustee reviewed the appropriateness of the inputs to its defined benefit liability valuation.
+The Trustee reviewed the appropriateness of the inputs to its defined benefit liability valuation based on actuarial advice.
 The impact of changes in valuation inputs has also been considered in terms of the disclosures around changes in actuarial assumptions and the impact this has had on the defined benefit surpluses of the Fund.
 Refer to Note 8 for more information.